dev-adalz/YouTube-Auto-Reload-Extension/README.md

 ![Screencast from 2025-10-16 03-53-02](https://github.com/user-attachments/assets/aebda5b1-47bb-4f93-95ed-807be3e405c3)

 ## Features

 * Automatically reloads YouTube videos that show "Video Unavailable".
+* Fast Reload toggle: enable or disable auto-reload as needed.
+* Tracks the number of videos successfully reloaded (reload counter) for analytics.
 * No need for a local server or Python scripts.
 * Works directly as a Chrome/Brave extension.
 * Fully automatic; no manual refresh required.
 * Lightweight and minimal; no icons or extra resources needed.

 ## How It Works

 The extension monitors video playback events and automatically triggers a reload whenever YouTube fails to load a video due to SPA inconsistencies.
 It works directly in the same tab without focusing or opening new windows.

+> **Limitation:** Clicking the current video in a playlist may not trigger a reload because the video ID does not change.
+This is a rare scenario, and typical usage involves navigating to new videos.
+Future updates may address this edge case.

 ## Future Updates